Information about FPS

 - The Policy & Memos to States and Regions from the Center for Medicare & Medicaid Services provide guidance, clarification and instructions regarding CMS regulations.

-- Facility-specific operational regulations found on the acute-care Survey and Certification page and the long-term care Licensing and Regulatory Oversight page.
+- Facility-specific operational regulations found on the acute-care Survey and Certification page and the long-term care g Safety, Oversight and Quality Unit page.

 Plan Review Fees